wu-hongjun/AnimKit/README.md

 * Automatically one click solution install all scripts and icons to correct folder.
 * Only supports Windows.
 #### Animkit Shelf
-* Scalable and highly flexible shelf with button hierarchy written in Python 3.
+* Scalable and highly flexible shelf with button hierarchy shelf container written in Python 3.

 ## AnimKit Tools
 #### Playblast+